GabrielMoreau/uvmat-doc/help/README.md

 - ObjectStyle: ='points', 'line', 'plane', denotes the style of geometric object on which the data have been 'projected'.
   For instance a profiler project a physical field along a line.
 - ObjectCoord: Coordinates defining a geometric object on which the data have been projected.
-- ObjectRangeX, ObjectRangeY, ObjectRangeZ : range of action of a projection object along each coordinate, see [section 6](#6-projection-objects).
+- ObjectRangeX, ObjectRangeY, ObjectRangeZ: range of action of a projection object along each coordinate, see [section 6](#6-projection-objects).
 - 'long_name':(convention from [unidata](http://www.unidata.ucar.edu)) a long descriptive name, could be used for labeling plots, for example.
   If a variable has no long_name attribute assigned, the variable name should be used as a default.
 - *Attributes of variables*:
 - Mesh: suggested step value to discretize the values of the variable, used to define the bins for histograms.
 - Role: it specifies the role of the variable arrays for plotting or processing programs, see below.
   If Role is not defined variables are considered by default as 'scalar'.
-- Unit or 'units' (convention from [unidata](http://www.unidata.ucar.edu)) : char string giving the unit of a variable, used in plot axis labels (overset by global attributes 'CoordUnit' and 'TimeUnit' if defined).
+- Unit or 'units' (convention from [unidata](http://www.unidata.ucar.edu)): char string giving the unit of a variable, used in plot axis labels (overset by global attributes 'CoordUnit' and 'TimeUnit' if defined).
 - *The attribute 'Role'*: the following options are used for the attribute 'Role':
 - 'ancillary': information of secondary use, indicating for instance an error estimate of field variables within a field cell (omitted in plotting).
 - 'coord_x', 'coord_y', 'coord_z': represents a  sets of unstructured coordinates x, y and z for the field variables sharing the same dimension name.